Samuelincoom/gridgemma-pro/README.md

 ## Disclaimer

 GridGemma Pro produces synthetic load curves from user inputs, local model parameters, fallback heuristics, and mathematical shaping.
-The output is not measured historical demand and should be reviewed before serious reseach or planning use.
+The output is not measured historical demand and should be reviewed when you get access to the official load curve of the country involved.
+So far, fomula works **80 to 95%** for cape verde island(Santiago) in Sustainable Energy Sytems course work.